 It’s time to compare predictive validity and construct validity and find the differences between these two approaches.

-Predictive validity is an approach especially useful in selecting the right candidates for companies.
-It helps assess the utility and reliability of candidate selection and serves as a validity criterion type to choose the best workers.
-It’s an important aspect as it enables companies to identify and forecast an individual's future performance in a specific environment, in this case, in a company.
+Predictive validity is an approach especially useful in selecting the most suitable candidates for companies.
+It helps assess the utility and reliability of a candidate selection procedure and serves as a validity criterion type to choose the best workers.
+It’s a crucial aspect as it enables companies to identify and forecast an individual’s future performance in a specific environment, in this case, in a company.

-Construct validity evaluates how well the measurement matches the construct you are eager to measure.
-Before identifying the concept, the business needs to prepare several questions with the help of which it will be able to understand whether it’s appropriate to select certain approaches.
+Construct validity evaluates how well a particular measurement matches the construct you are eager to measure.
+Before identifying the concept, your team needs to prepare several questions with the help of which they will be able to understand whether it’s appropriate to select specific approaches.

 To obtain carefully developed measures, a company needs to have relevant knowledge.
-For example, a company can make a questionnaire to identify and analyze a problem, so it should prepare several questions that will help find out whether this questionnaire enables this firm to receive relevant information.
+For example, a company’s team can make a questionnaire to identify and analyze a problem, so they should prepare several questions that will help determine whether this questionnaire enables their firm to receive relevant information.

 Now when the difference and characteristics of each method are clear, let’s proceed to the examples.

-The method is widely used by companies to make employment tests to define whether a person is suitable for a certain position or not.
-For this purpose, a firm administers a specific test to incumbent employees.
-It also obtains employees' job performance before conducting a test.
+Companies widely use this method to make employment tests to define whether a person is suitable for a certain position or not.
+For this purpose, a firm administers a specific test for incumbent employees and obtains their performance before conducting it.
 For instance, a company can use a supervisor’s rating of every worker’s job performance.
-Also, there can be restrictions on test and performance scores.
+Moreover, there can be restrictions on test and performance scores.

-The test will show a big difference in the performance and results between incumbent employees and applicants.
+Let’s say that the test will show a big difference in performance results between incumbent employees and applicants.
 The employees of this particular company are a more homogeneous and higher performing group because of the knowledge and skills they already have after working in this firm.